Elon Musk seems to be having trouble letting go.

 Twitter‘s social media rival, months in the making, is finally making its debut.

-Called ‘Threads’, the app is Meta‘s attempt at capturing disgruntled users that are tired of Elon Musk’s shenanigans and just want platform that is “sanely run.”
-Launching July 6, users can expect to be welcomed by user interface eerily similar to that of Twitter’s, the only difference being that people would have to log in using Instagram (also owned by Meta).
+Called ‘Threads’, the app is Meta‘s attempt at capturing disgruntled users that are tired of Elon Musk’s shenanigans and just want a platform that is “sanely run.”
+Launching July 6, users can expect to be welcomed by a user interface eerily similar to that of Twitter’s, the only difference being that people would have to log in using Instagram (also owned by Meta).
 In fact, Threads’ official page on the Apple app storecalls it “Instagram’s text-based conversation app”.

 According to The Guardian, ‘Threads’ was originally the name of a 2019 app Meta launched to compete with the youth-focused messaging app Snapchat but later abandoned.
 The company has decided to revive the branding to take on Twitter instead.